USPS delays: Bronzeville building receives mail month and half late, South Shore residents still waiting

 "I have mail from my mother I haven't received," said Arnold.

-A spokesperson for the Chicago Post Office said late Tuesday that all stations had reopened, however residents told ABC 7 Chicago the Hayes station remained closed at 3 p.m.
+A in a statement a spokesperson for the Chicago Post Office said late Tuesday that all stations had reopened, however residents told ABC 7 Chicago the Hayes station remained closed at 3 p.m.

-'We apologize for the disruption in service at the Postal Stations serving the Bronzeville and South Shore neighborhoods.
-We have experienced staff shortages at those locations," said Timothy Norman, USPS Chicago.

 A report released last week revealed inadequacies within the post office.
 The USPS Inspector General report highlights the four worst-performing Chicago locations: